Industrial applications of nanotechnology: Cement

 Silica (SiO2) is present in conventional concrete as part of the normal mix.
 However, one of the advancements made by the study of concrete at the nanoscale is that particle packing in concrete can be improved by using nano-silica which leads to a densifying of the micro and nanostructure resulting in improved mechanical properties.
 Nano-silica addition to cement based materials can also control the degradation of the fundamental C-S-H (calcium-silicatehydrate) reaction of concrete caused by calcium leaching in water as well as block water penetration and therefore lead to improvements in durability.
 Related to improved particle packing, high energy milling of ordinary Portland cement (OPC) clinker and standard sand, produces a greater particle size diminution with respect to conventional OPC and, as a result, the compressive strength of the refined material is also 3 to 6 times higher (at different ages).

+Recent studies have explored the use of computer vision techniques for detecting structural changes in lightweight concrete modified with nanoparticles.
+These approaches enable non-destructive assessment of microstructural heterogeneity and degradation processes in advanced cement-based materials.

 Steel

 Steel is a widely available material that has a major role in the construction industry.
 The use of nanotechnology in steel helps to improve the physical properties of steel.
 Fatigue, or the structural failure of steel, is due to cyclic loading.
 Current steel designs are based on the reduction in the allowable stress, service life or regular inspection regime.
 This has a significant impact on the life-cycle costs of structures and limits the effective use of resources.
 Stress risers are responsible for initiating cracks from which fatigue failure results.
 The addition of copper nanoparticles reduces the surface un-evenness of steel, which then limits the number of stress risers and hence fatigue cracking.
 Advancements in this technology through the use of nanoparticles would lead to increased safety, less need for regular inspection, and more efficient materials free from fatigue issues for construction.

 Steel cables can be strengthened using carbon nanotubes.
 Stronger cables reduce the costs and period of construction, especially in suspension bridges, as the cables are run from end to end of the span.

 The use of vanadium and molybdenum nanoparticles improves the delayed fracture problems associated with high strength bolts.
 This reduces the effects of hydrogen embrittlement and improves steel micro-structure by reducing the effects of the inter-granular cementite phase.

 Welds and the Heat Affected Zone (HAZ) adjacent to welds can be brittle and fail without warning when subjected to sudden dynamic loading.
 The addition of nanoparticles such as magnesium and calcium makes the HAZ grains finer in plate steel.
 This nanoparticle addition leads to an increase in weld strength.
 The increase in strength results in a smaller resource requirement because less material is required in order to keep stresses within allowable limits.